-Of course this does not take away the developers responsibility to do their own QA before upload.
+Of course this does not take away the developers' responsibility to do their own QA before uploading.
 It's the maintainer who is responsible for everything that happens with a bad package, not the FTP Team!

 All items are things that really should never happen anyway, but exist in some packages nonetheless.
 Visit this list from time to time, as we may change points or add new ones.

 Note: This is a purely informational list, there may be more reasons.
-If there is a third column it states the date when the entry was added to this list.
+The third column states the date when the entry was added to this list.